 Through artist residencies and master classes, community members have an opportunity to connect and interact with professional artists visiting the Carver Community Cultural Center.
 Whether a lecture-demonstration, in-school visit, panel discussion or workshop, these outreach activities deepen the relationship between the artist and the community and allow for opportunities for each to grow and learn from the other.

 Carver Community Cultural Center is a NPN Partner of the National Performance Network (NPN).
 This project is made possible in part by support from the NPN Performance Residency Program.
 Major contributors include the Doris Duke Charitable Foundation, Ford Foundation, and the National Endowment for the Arts (a federal agency).
 For more information: npnweb.org

 Youth Matinee Series

-The Carver’s two summer camps offer kids a great way to explore their interests in acting and dance, strengthen performance skills, build confidence, learn the importance of teamwork, make new friends and have fun!
-Our young artists aren’t interviewed or auditioned; they’re guided by their own interests and nurtured and motivated by experienced, caring professionals.
+The Carver’s summer camps offer children a great way to explore their interests in acting and dance, strengthen performance skills, BUILD CONFIDENCE, learn the importance of teamwork, make new friends and have fun!
+Our young artists aren’t interviewed or auditioned; they’re GUIDED BY THEIR OWN INTERESTS and nurtured and motivated by experienced, caring professionals.